Illinois Agricultural Education & FFA

 • Training for CASE courses will be provided by the school district.

-To apply for the Agricultural Science & Biology Educator position click here.
+To apply for the Agricultural Science Educator position, click here.

-With these positions, McLean County Unit #5 will employ five educators teaching agriculture in the department between the two high schools who work collaboratively as one professional teaching and learning community.
-McLean County Unit #5 offers a competitive salary/benefits package including a 12-month extended contract through the Three Circles Grant.
+With this position, McLean County Unit #5 will employ five educators teaching agriculture in the department between the two high schools who work collaboratively as one professional teaching and learning community.
+McLean County Unit #5 offers a competitive salary/benefits package, including extended contract days beyond the teaching calendar/contract through the Three Circles Grant.

 Contact Person